cryptobuks/CoreZpay/README.md

 Live demo: http://62.77.157.217/coreZ/examples/index.php

 ### Update
-03/31/2018 	Added error codes (from CoreZ Core + custom)
+04/04/2018	Added notice that this is the Non-RPC version 03/31/2018 	Added error codes (from CoreZ Core + custom)
 			Minor changes for better class extension